mobiletest2016/machine-learning-articles/articles/creating-a-signal-noise-removal-autoencoder-with-keras.md

 Next, the results 😎

-After the fifth epoch, validation loss \[latex\]\\approx 0.3556\[/latex\].
+After the fifth epoch, validation loss $\\approx 0.3556$.
 This is high, but acceptable.
 What's more important is to find out how well the model works when visualizing the test set predictions.

 Here they are: